fang69x/fang69x/README.md

 ### 👋 Hi there, I'm **Kislay**!

 Welcome to my GitHub!
-I'm a **Flutter Developer** with experience in building **mobile and backend applications**.
+I'm a **Full Stack Developer** with experience in building **mobile and backend applications**.
 I'm passionate about writing clean code and exploring new technologies.
 Currently, I'm looking for a full-time role or internship as an SDE or Flutter Developer.

 ---